-Wisconsin police deploy tear gas as protests over Alvin Cole's death move into third night
+More arrests in Wisconsin on fourth night of protests over Alvin Cole's death

 "Law enforcement officers were struck with bottles, and deployed tear gas to stop the unlawful assembly," Wauwatosa police tweeted Friday, shortly after the 7 p.m. curfew went into effect.

-Clashes between police and protesters followed news that Officer Joseph Mensah, who shot 17-year-old Cole in February, will not face criminal charges -- a decision that sparked protests amid a monthslong wave of nationwide demonstrations over how police treat Black people.
+Police and the Wisconsin National Guard are patrolling Wauwatosa while a curfew is in effect nightly from 7 p.m. to 6 a.m. until Monday.

-Police reported Friday that demonstrators were removing dumpsters from businesses and moving them into the roadway.
+Two arrests were on felony charges, one was a misdemeanor arrest, and 25 were municipal arrests, police said.
+Two of those arrested were evaluated for minor injuries.

-Police and the National Guard are working to patrol Wauwatosa, and a curfew is in effect nightly from 7 p.m. to 6 a.m. until Monday.
+One arrest involved the driver of a vehicle that nearly struck a police detective after a group of people gathered outside the Wauwatosa Police Department just after 1 a.m.
+Saturday to demand the release of prisoners.

 Alvin Cole's family was arrested